IYCF Advocacy – South Africa

 In 2022, FLRF began adapting the policy operationalization approach to plan an anti-formula advocacy campaign in South Africa in collaboration with civil society and academic organizations – the Infant and Young Child Feeding (IYCF) Advocacy Project.

-It aims to protect, promote and support breastfeeding by creating an environment where women’s breastfeeding choices are not influenced by unethical, inappropriate marketing of infant formula.
+The project aims to protect, promote and support breastfeeding by creating an environment where women’s breastfeeding choices are not influenced by unethical, inappropriate marketing of infant formula.
+The work is guided by a technical advisory group.

-Once complete, the IYCF Advocacy Project will be implemented nationally.
 The partners also plan to produce a playbook detailing how to apply a systematic approach that yields a country-focused campaign, optimized for a specific national environment.

 The IYCF Advocacy Project is aligned with the strategic initiative of the World Health Organization to help countries strengthen legislation that counters the aggressive formula milk marketing outlined in the 2022 WHO and UNICEF report: How the marketing of formula milk influences our decisions on infant feeding.